Registration with the Open University

 Stipend and support

 While a graduate student in good standing, the Stowers Institute will pay tuition and applicable fees to the Open University.
-The graduate student will receive a regular stipend, paid in accordance with the pay practices of the Stowers Institute plus applicable benefits.
-The Stowers Institute will normally reimburse reasonable travel expenditure up to a maximum of $2000 of relocation expenses for an overseas student’s move to the U.S. once a position has been offered.
-Cost of books and extracurricular activity fees are the graduate student's responsibility.
+The graduate student will receive a regular stipend (approximately $30,000 for the 2013-14 year) paid in accordance with the pay practices of the Stowers Institute plus applicable benefits including medical, pharmacy, and dental insurance coverage.

 Registration for a degree